 its amber hue glowing in the soft light.
 The Löwenbräu and Paulaner

-tents offered their own charms; brass bands, clinking mugs, and the familiar
+tents offered their own charms with brass bands and clinking mugs.

 The rhythm of the